soravi18/AML_IC_COCO/report.md

 https://github.com/VishnuCharugundla

-### **Introduction**
+## **Introduction**

 The project aims to push image captioning technology beyond what currently exists.
 We will combine recent advances in image recognition and language modeling to generate novel descriptive captions that go beyond just naming objects and actions.
-The goal is a system that provides rich, detailed, and natural descriptions of photographs to make them more accessible and meaningful for all.
+The goal is to create a system that provides rich, detailed, and natural descriptions of photographs to make them more accessible and meaningful for all.
 Training on open and varied image datasets will be key to ensuring the system can generalize well and avoid bias.
 We will also prioritize evaluation methods that measure how well the captions describe the full context of images, not just presence of objects.
 There are still some challenges ahead, but by focusing on inclusivity and the uniqueness of this multi-modal approach, we hope to create something that moves image captioning technology forward in an impactful way.

 The objective of *EqualEyes* is to be helpful for anyone who interacts with images and relies on captions to understand the content better.
 This includes individuals with visual impairments who use screen readers (especially the color blind people), people browsing social media platforms or news websites, researchers analyzing image datasets, and developers working on applications that involve image recognition and understanding.
 Ultimately, the goal is to make image captioning more inclusive and accessible for all users, regardless of their abilities or needs.

 The primary stakeholders for this project include individuals with visual impairments and educators.
 Successful implementation of the system will significantly improve accessibility for individuals using screen readers and provides valuable educational resources for teachers and educators.

 The working web application takes an image in any format as an input, processes it through our 4th model VisionEncoderDecoder Model, a descriptive caption is generated for that image, further it has an audio extension which helps Visually Impaired People to listen to the description of an image through medium of sound.
 For now we have established for the standard American english.

 #### **Outlining Stakeholders**